 Module code: ENG2107

-Integrated Design 2 provides an opportunity to integrate civil engineering disciplines through tackling realistic design problems that combine technical and managerial aspects.
-In this way, the links between disciplines are better appreciated.
-Working in groups with academic staff as consultants creates a student-centred learning environment which represents how professional civil engineers work in practice.
+Integrated Design 2 integrates the civil engineering disciplines through tackling realistic design problems that combine technical and managerial aspects.
+In this way, students will better appreciate links between disciplines.
+Students work in groups with academic staff as consultants, creating a student-centred learning environment similar to how professional civil engineers work in practice.
 Other elements include interpreting a client’s brief, dealing with incomplete information, working under time constraints, and appraising the work of other engineers.

 This module concerns the optimal design of a complex system of civil works.
 In particular a sufficient understanding of the system is required in order to meet the client's brief in terms of performance, durability, aesthetics and cost.
-This exercise will enable the student to appreciate that sustainable complex works can only be generated after designing each component of the system, the performance of which must be regarded as a whole, with reference to the requested life span of the infrastructure, and by considering sustainability throughout.
+In turn, students will appreciate that complex works can only be generated after designing each component of the system, the performance of which must be regarded as a whole, with reference to the requested life span of the infrastructure, and by considering sustainability throughout.